William Van Cleave Scholarship

 Registrations must be used for the year they are awarded and are not transferable.

 A room block has been established specifically for Plain Talk which allows for the guarantee of available spaces for attendees.
-The Center for Literacy and Learning will reserve a room in your name at the Hilton New Orleans Riverside hotel with check-in on Tuesday, February 8, 2022, and check-out on Friday, February 11, 2022.
+The Center for Literacy & Learning will reserve a room in your name at the Hilton New Orleans Riverside hotel with check-in on Tuesday, March 7, 2023, and check-out on Friday, March 10, 2023.
 We will cover room and tax only.
 Recipients will be required to provide a credit card upon check-in and will be responsible for parking (if applicable) and any incidental charges to their room.

 Preference will be given to applicants who have one or more of the following: